 This is a common one.
 In the same way that not all coworkers will like each other, so too do property managers and owners not always see eye-to-eye.
 If there’s been a communication breakdown, address it, and see what steps can be taken to improve that relationship.
 Sometimes, however, an amicable relationship may not be possible, and what’s best for the owner is simply to work with another property manager—preferably within your agency.

-(3) The landlord expects unreasonable service, or is otherwise time and resource-intensive to manage
+(3) The landlord expects unreasonable service or is otherwise time and resource-intensive to manage

 This type of unhappy customer may be the exception to the rule, even in these uncertain times.
-Owners which take the most time for you to manage are also costing you the most money to manage.
+Owners that take the most time for you to manage are also costing you the most money to manage.
 Unless their fees are high enough to compensate for this extra time, and their property/ies is/are bringing in enough for them to be worth your while, it might be time to let these ones go.